 In such malignant churches, any plan, direction, or opinion the pastor expresses is sacrosanct, no matter how ill conceived, poorly thought out, or inadequately planned it may be.
 Any staff member having the audacity to ask for a specific roadmap of how it is to be accomplished, express questions/concerns about its manning and financing, or even request something as simple as a job description of their role within that plan is instantly condemned as disloyal or insubordinate.
 Usually, that hapless employee is either summarily fired or marginalized into resigning.

 Compounding all this is the phenomenon of toxic pastors’ wives.
 I call them “Gloria Copeland wannabes” (that is not any kind of an accusation against Sister Gloria, by the way).
 Such women demand the same honor from staff and congregants due their husbands.
 Many times, they are the “power behind the throne” in pastoral households where the husband is the weaker-willed personality one of the two.
-For example, the aforementioned conflict-avoidant minister’s wife dominates the ministry’s business decisions concerning personnel.
-One incredibly toxic staff member is essentially untouchable because she is the wife’s best friend.
+For example, the aforementioned conflict-avoidant minister’s wife dominates the ministry’s business decisions concerning personnel, often to the detriment of the organization’s current well-being and future.

 Almost without exception, the WoF ministries of the 1990s and 2000s in Tulsa had revolving-door personnel practices.
 I know that most, if not all of them, did not contribute to the state unemployment system or comply with government-mandated fair employment regulations (citing separation of church and state).
 This meant a loyal employee who had devoted years to a given ministry could be terminated without cause, notice, or separation pay — and then could not collect unemployment benefits afterwards.
 I know this from personal experience.